hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/chrome/chrome.rst

 1. **Mocking:** Crucially, the code now uses `unittest.mock.patch` to mock `j_loads_ns` and `gs.path`.
 This is vital for isolating the `Chrome` class's behavior from the external dependencies, avoiding actual file interactions.
 This makes the tests more robust and predictable.
 Mock the logger (`mock_logger`) for similar reasons.

-2. **Error Handling:** The `test_chrome_init_error_handling` function now demonstrates proper exception handling with `pytest.raises`.
+2. **Error Handling:** The `test_chrome_init_error_handling` function now demonStartes proper exception handling with `pytest.raises`.
 It mimics an error during initialization and verifies that the appropriate exception is caught and the logger is used.
 Also added `test_chrome_init_with_no_config_file` which handles a missing config file.
 This is critical for real-world robustness.

 3. **Clearer Test Cases:** The test names are more descriptive (e.g., `test_chrome_instance_creation`), improving readability and understanding.
 Tests are more isolated than previously